rubyworks/rubytest/README.md

 [![Gittip](http://img.shields.io/badge/gittip-$1/wk-green.svg?style=flat)](https://www.gittip.com/on/github/rubyworks/)

-## Description

-Rubytest is a universal test harness for Ruby development.
-Think of Rubytest as a *testing meta-framework*.
-It defines a straight-forward specification that anyone can use to create their own testing DSLs quickily and easily.
-This can be used for testing end applcations or it can be used by test framework as a backend.
-In addition, since all Rubytest controls the backend, multiple frameworks can be used in a single test suite all of which can run through a single uniform interface in a process.
+Rubytest is Ruby's Universal Test Harness.
+Think of it as a *testing meta-framework*.
+It defines a straight-forward specification that any application can use to create their own testing DSLs.
+Rubytest can be used for testing end-user applcations directly or as the backend of a test framework.
+Since Rubytest controls the backend, multiple test frameworks can be used in a single test suite, all of which can be run through one uniform interface in a single process!

 ## Specification